News

 Regular Cinnamon1-3%Milder, less intense flavor

-• Vietnamese cinnamon has an essential oil content of 4-5%, making it one of the most aromatic and flavorful cinnamons available.
+• Saigon cinnamon has an essential oil content of 4-5%, making it one of the most aromatic and flavorful cinnamons available.

 • Regular cinnamon (Cassia) typically has 1-3% essential oil content, resulting in a more subdued flavor.

-The higher oil content in Vietnamese cinnamon explains why it’s favored for dishes and beverages that require an intense cinnamon flavor.
+The higher oil content in High-quality cinnamon from Vietnam explains why it’s favored for dishes and beverages that require an intense cinnamon flavor.

 4. Culinary Uses: Where to Use Vietnamese Cinnamon vs. Regular Cinnamon